michaelblazej/mountain-maker/README.md

 # Mountain Maker

 Mountain Maker is a Rust application that procedurally generates 3D terrain meshes using Diffusion Limited Aggregation (DLA) algorithms.
 The program creates realistic-looking mountains and terrain that can be exported to GLB format for use in 3D applications.
+This [video](https://youtu.be/gsJHzBTPG0Y?si=AFZStsZopLtHgdF5) was the inspiration.

 ![Example Generated Terrain](docs/example.png)